mlibrary/about-publishing/src/content/features/title-tbd.md

           - image: /assets/dancer-1807516_1920.jpg
             image_alt: ""
             title: ""
+            text: Performing bodies move people and articulate challenging ideas and emotions in precarious circumstances.
           - image: ""
             image_alt: ""
             title: ""
-            text: Performing bodies move people and articulate challenging ideas and emotions in precarious circumstances.
-Each study in this book challenges existing dance and theater histories to re-investigate the performer's role in devising the politics and aesthetics of their performance.
+            text: Each study in this book challenges existing dance and theater histories to re-investigate the performer's role in devising the politics and aesthetics of their performance.
           - image: /assets/dance.jpg
             image_alt: ""
             title: ""
         quote:
           name: Emily Wilcox
           title: "Associate professor of modern Chinese studies "
-          quote: Fulcrum is really exciting for me because I work on the performing arts and we always want to readers to have access to visual material, like videos.
+          quote: In the performing arts, we always want to readers to have access to visual material like videos.
 A lot of videos are only searchable if you type in Chinese characters, so being able to link directly to those videos on Fulcrum is really essential.
       - type: cta
         text: "Elizabeth W. Son, associate professor of theatre at Northwestern University and author of Embodied Reckonings: “Comfort Women,”